Childbirth & Hormonal Imbalance

 Balancing hormones for an ideal pregnancy experience

-In addition, I highly recommend yoga every day during pregnancy, if possible.
+I highly recommend yoga every day during pregnancy, if possible.
 Yoga opens up the pelvis and prepares the body for childbirth.

 Having a balanced hormonal system also assists with creating the most ideal environment for breastfeeding.
 Post labour, your body's ability to manufacture milk can depend on many factors; however, hormonal balance is highly critical.
 Raspberry leaves are another excellent tonic for the uterus and should be taken every day during pregnancy.

 A little bit of preparation makes for a much smoother process during pregnancy.
 It also reduces the chances of post-childbirth hormonal imbalances especially relating to postnatal depression.
-If you would like to try Happy Hormones then click here.